-The Bush three concurrence championing ISL ideology simply ignored all this (just as it ignored founding understandings and expectations, and state legislative practice), making no mention whatsoever of Hildebrant and Smiley.
+The Bush three concurrence championing ISL ideology simply ignored all this (just as the concurrence ignored Founding-era understandings and expectations, and state legislative practice), making no mention whatsoever of Hildebrant and Smiley.

 III.
-Bush-Pruning: Post-2000 Case Law
+BUSH-PRUNING: POST-2000 CASE LAW

-Post-Bush cases have built squarely upon Smiley and Hildebrant and have authorized state constitutions to displace state legislatures altogether in certain aspects of congressional elections covered by Article I. In these cases, even conservative justices have squarely rejected the Bush three's ISL ideas, at least for Article I (and thus, we would argue, for Article II as well).
-These cases make even more clear that the Federal Constitution in general takes state legislatures as it finds them, subject to state constitutional limitations-limitations that that state courts are empowered to enforce.
+Post-Bush cases have built squarely upon Smiley and Hildebrant and have authorized state constitutions to displace state legislatures altogether in certain aspects of congressional elections covered by Article I. In these cases, even conservative justices have directly rejected the Bush three's ISL ideas, at least for Article I (and thus, we would argue, for Article II as well).
+These cases make even more clear that the Federal Constitution in general takes state legislatures as it finds them, subject to state constitutional limitations-limitations that state courts are empowered to enforce.

 In 2015, the Court decided a landmark case, Arizona State Legislature v.
-Arizona Independent Redistricting Commission.
-85 The AIRC Court ruled that Article I allowed the people of Arizona, via their state constitution, to do congressional redistricting through an independent redistricting commission created by a popular initiative-a commission not controlled by the ordinary state legislature.
+Arizona Independent Redistricting Commission (AIRC).83 The AIRC Court ruled that Article I allowed the people of Arizona, via their state constitution, to do congressional redistricting through an independent redistricting commission created by a popular initiative-a commission not controlled by the ordinary state legislature.